sysprog21/rv32emu/CONTRIBUTING.md

 * Use Unix-style line endings (LF).
 * Remove trailing whitespace at the end of lines.
 * Ensure files end with a newline.

+## Coding Style for HTML

+Prettier is an opinionated code formatter.

 ## Coding Style for Modern C